-With the Zoo’s outdoor grounds and most animal buildings open at limited capacity, advance online reservations are required only for select special events which may include some of the 2021 Family Free Days.
+With the Zoo’s outdoor grounds and most animal buildings open at a limited capacity, advance online reservations are required only for select special events which may include some of the 2021 Family Free Days.
 Please check back to our website in the coming weeks for updates on which events will require advance reservations.

-The Milwaukee County Zoo is currently in Phase 2 of its reopening, with outdoor habitats open, along with some animal buildings and concessions and merchandise outlets with 25 percent capacity for visitors and Zoo Pass holders.
+Currently, outdoor Zoo habitats are open, along with most animal buildings and concessions and merchandise outlets with a limited capacity for visitors and Zoo Pass holders.
 Primates of the World and the Small Mammals building are currently closed.

 Physical distancing and face masks for mitigating the spread of COVID-19 will remain in place to align with federal and state guidance.